NHS Right to Choose referral

 - Currently serving a prison sentence

-Parents will be notified immediately once we receive the referral and informed of next steps for their assessments.
+We will notify parents immediately once we receive the referral and let them know the next steps.